voussoir/reddit/SourceIt/README.md

 [This](http://www.reddit.com/r/GoldTesting/comments/26wjq1/red/) post met the requirement.
 [This](http://www.reddit.com/r/GoldTesting/comments/26whfo/pyre/) one didn't.

 ________
 As of reddit 21, sourceit.py has received a major upgrade.
-The original for is available as s.py in case there are bugs in the new one.
+The original is available as s.py in case there are bugs in the new one.

 **New Things**: